guyellis/learning-node/README.md

     Why didn't we have to specify `request` at the end?
   * If `request` wasn't already in `package.json` then how could we have added it when running `npm i request`?
+  * What's the `^` in front of the version number for request?
+What are the other options?
   * Open `check-site.js`, note the requests that we're making.
   * Run `node check-site.js`.
   * We have 3 `console.log()` statements.